 With your financial information in hand, it’s time to take a look at your current budget―if you have one!
 Does your budget reflect your current financial situation?
 Your budget should be flexible and be reviewed and revised regularly.
 If your budget is too restrictive and it’s making you feel worse about your financial future than better, it’s not the right budget!
 And if you don’t have a budget yet, now is the time to create one.

 Now that you have a fairly accurate portrayal of your finances, it’s time to give us a call.
-Our accredited, approachable counsellors are here to provide money coaching and credit counselling to Albertans over the phone and virtually.
+Our accredited, approachable counsellors are here to provide FREE money coaching and credit counselling to Albertans over the phone and virtually.
 Together, we’ll go over your financial information, current budget, and financial goals to help you devise a new budget that works with your current financial situation and future goals.

 Your financial situation might be better or worse than you originally thought.
 Whatever situation you’re in right now, it will be okay!
 If you have debts that feel overwhelming to you, there are options.
 You can choose to pay them off yourself or through debt consolidation, like the federally legislated Orderly Payment of Debts (OPD) program.